Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 5. Obtain your Federal Tax ID Number (aka EIN) from the IRS

-You also use your EIN for opening up a business checking account.
+You also use an EIN to open a business checking account.

-If you become a member of our online course we will walk you through the IRS’s online questionnaire to ensure that you get it filled out correctly.
+We’ll walk you through the IRS’s online questionnaire to ensure that you get it filled out correctly in our LLC guides.

-This process takes approximately 10 minutes and at the end of the application you will receive your EIN in a PDF print out.
+You can get an EIN from the IRS online in about 15 minutes.
+And at the end of the application you’ll receive your EIN in a PDF print out.

 6. Keep your LLC in compliance by filing your Annual Report